 - if Imparta Limited or substantially all of its assets are acquired by a third party, in which case personal data held by it will be one of the assets that the third party will acquire;

-- if we are under a duty to disclose or share your personal data in order to comply with any legal or regulatory obligation or request; and/or
+- if we are under a duty to disclose or share your personal data to comply with any legal or regulatory obligation or request; and/or

-- in order to protect the rights, property or safety of Imparta Limited, our customers, or others.
-This includes exchanging information with other companies and organizations for the purposes of fraud protection and credit risk reduction.
+- to protect the rights, property, or safety of Imparta Limited, our customers, or others.
+This includes exchanging information with other companies and organizations for fraud protection and credit risk reduction.

 We do not disclose your email address or other personal information to any third party for the purpose of enabling it to contact you for marketing purposes.